Land reform in Vietnam: French rule

 During the period of French rule of Indochina (1887-1954) Vietnam consisted of three regions: Tonkin—the rice-growing area of the Red River valley of northern Vietnam; Cochinchina—the rice-growing area of the Mekong Delta of southern Vietnam; and Annam—the connective between the two regions (aka Central Vietnam), consisting of a narrow coastal plain and highlands.
 Tonkin and Annam had difficulty growing enough rice to feed their population and often imported rice from Cochinchina which produced a surplus.

-Under French rule, French citizens and Vietnamese supporters of the French (mostly Roman Catholics), were granted large tracts of land, confiscated or obtained in some manner from its traditional occupants and owners.
+Under French rule, French citizens and Vietnamese allies were granted large tracts of land, confiscated or obtained in some manner from its traditional occupants and owners.
 In southern Vietnam, the production of industrial crops for export, notably rubber, began on a large scale.
 Vietnam was managed by the French primarily to produce revenue which was attained by exports, taxation and government monopolies.
 By the 1930s, one result of French economic exploitation was a serious problem of unequal land distribution.
 Approximately 80 percent of the population of Vietnam was rural and depended upon agriculture for a livelihood.
 About one million families/households—40 percent of the rural population of southern Vietnam—were landless tenants.
 In northern Vietnam about 21 percent of the rural population was landless and another 35 percent owned only very small parcels of land.
 Out of a total population of Vietnam of around 25 million in 1940, 8 million people were probably landless peasants.
 The country's richest agriculture region, the Mekong delta, was considered one of the five worst areas in the world for the prevalence of landlessness and tenancy among its inhabitants.

 For the more than 70 percent of the population in the Mekong Delta who were landless or rented land to supplement their small holding, "Rentals were as heavy as any to be found in Asia -- 50 percent of the crop.
 The tenant had to provide his own hut, tools, and livestock, and hire supplementary labor at the height of the season....
 By the time the tenant had discharged all his obligations, his share of the crop was roughly a third of the total."